 Taking out new unsecured credit, such as adding to your credit card debt, is better than incurring new secured debts.
 Nevertheless, use of credit cards to balance your budget will ALWAYS make your financial situation worse.

 Credit card debt is high-interest debt with potential penalties for nonpayment.
 If you intend to make only the minimum payments each month on the bill, your debt will quickly compound – making it unlikely that you will ever get back on track.

-If your thinking that bankruptcy can solve this problem, this may not be true if you run up big bills or take cash advances just before filing.
-Creditors have argued with some success, that if you use a credit card at a time when you could not repay, you have committed a fraud which prevents the debt from being eliminated in the bankruptcy process.
+If you're thinking that filing for bankruptcy can solve this problem, this may not be true if you run up big bills or take cash advances just before filing.
+Creditors have argued with some success, that if you use a credit card at a time when you could not repay, you have committed a fraud that prevents the debt from being eliminated in the bankruptcy process.

 USING PAYDAY LOANS TO GET MONEY QUICKLY

 If you are looking for ways to bridge the gap between paychecks or are looking for some extra money to get you through a short-term situation, you may be considering a payday loan.

 A payday loan is a short-term, high-interest loan, usually under $500, that's designed to give you quick cash.
 The ability to get money in your wallet quickly is nice, but payday loans always give you more than what you bargained for.

 When working with payday loans, you usually give lenders access to your checking account.
 They require you to write a check for the full balance in advance, which they will deposit when the loan comes due.